alopezsanchez/time-tracker-spa/README.md

-# Time tracking SPA
+# Time tracker SPA

 ## Introduction

-Frontend of a time tracking application for employees of a company.
+Frontend of a time tracker application for employees of a company.
 In this MVP, you can input hours of work per day and see statistics of hours worked and overtime hours for each user.

 ![User stats](./docs/images/demo01.png)